ritvikmuk/retail-sales-customer-analytics/README.md

 ---

-##  Overview
+##  Project Background

-This project analyzes **4 years of retail sales data** to uncover monthly and yearly sales trends, identify high-value and churning customers, evaluate product-line performance, and compare regional sales.
+This project analyzes open-source retail sales data covering customer transactions across products, categories, and regions over a four-year period.
+By analyzing this data with technical tools, the project uncovers actionable insights across four key areas:

+- **Yearly and Monthly Sales Analysis:** Examines sales performance across years, quarters, and months to identify growth trends, seasonal patterns, and key periods of strength or weakness.

+- **Customer Loyalty Analysis:** Segments customers based on purchase behavior and value, while identifying new, active, loyal, and churned customers to support retention and customer development strategies.

+- **Product Performance:** Evaluates product-level sales, order volume, and performance trends to identify high-performing products, products requiring attention, and opportunities for portfolio optimization.

+- **Regional Comparison:** Compares sales performance across regions and states to identify strong, growing, declining, and variable markets and support decisions on where to maintain, strengthen, or reassess regional focus.

-The goal is to help a retail business make **data-driven decisions** on customer retention, product strategy, and regional focus.
+Together, these insights provide a business-focused view of **sales trends, customer behavior, product performance, and regional opportunities**, helping the business make more informed decisions around customer retention, product strategy, and regional priorities.

-**Dataset:** Public retail sales dataset containing customer purchases across multiple product categories, regions, states, and cities.